singalkunal/HandGesture/README.md

         InputLayer => Conv2D => Batch-Normalization => Conv2D => Batch-Normalization => MaxPooling2D => Dropout => Flatten => F.C => Dropout => F.C.

-5. #### detect.py and detect_multi.py :

-    Script to run detections and classification on detected hands. (single threaded and multi-threaded respectively).
+5. ## app.py
+    Main script which combines and facilitates all the functionalites of app. app.py.
 Multi-threading is used to increase the fps.
 More : https://www.pyimagesearch.com/2015/12/21/increasing-webcam-fps-with-python-and-opencv/

 6. utils contains some utility functions to run detections and classification.

+7. detect.py -> Single Threaded script to run detection and static gesture classification.
+(Not used in project)

 <br>